lgatto/SC-ICS-Proposal/README.md

 * John Blishak
 * Greg Wilson
 * David LeBauer
+* Jonah Duckles

-If you have questions of comments, please open an [issue](https://github.com/lgatto/SC-ICS-Proposal/issues).
+If you have questions or comments, please open an [issue](https://github.com/lgatto/SC-ICS-Proposal/issues).
 Would you be interested in helping out?
 Please open issues and send pull requests.
 Interested in participating in the instructor course?
 Add